The World as Best as I Remember It

 The World as Best as I Remember It is a two-volume album series by songwriter Rich Mullins.
-The first volume was released in 1991 on Reunion Records and the second was released in 1992.
+The first volume was released in 1991 on Reunion Records and the second volume was released in 1992.
 The first volume was listed at No. 7 in CCM Magazine's The 100 Greatest Albums in Christian Music.

-The song in the first volume, "Step by Step," written by Beaker, became a popular contemporary worship song among Christians.
+"Step by Step", written by Beaker, became a popular contemporary worship song among Christians.
 Mullins added new verses to the song for the second volume.